marijnh/Eloquent-JavaScript/10_modules.md

 {{index "organic growth"}}

 In practice, programs grow organically.
 Pieces of functionality are added as the programmer identifies new needs.
 Keeping such a program well-structured requires constant attention and work.
-This is work that will pay off only in the future, the _next_ time someone works on the program.
-So it is tempting to neglect it and allow the various parts of the program to become deeply entangled.
+This is work that will pay off only in the future, the _next_ time someone works on the program, so it's tempting to neglect it and allow the various parts of the program to become deeply entangled.

 {{index readability, reuse, isolation}}